 Art on the Altar

-Excite the Senses
+Engage the Senses

-• Currently Featured Artist: Devon Cournoyer
+• Devon Cournoyer

 When asked to create a piece for the Mental Health series, Devon said yes without fully considering how to illustrate “mental health.”
 The process itself became a cerebral experience—one that required setting aside preconceived notions and stereotypes.